alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 ## How to Use
 ```
-pip install sqlalchemy-postgres-bigid
+pip install sqlalchemy-postgres-bigint-ids
 ```

 ### 1. Set up custom epoch time
 You will need to decide on some "epoch" time.
 Just choose some time that is earlier than any tables have been created in your system or your organization has been formed.
 I would choose something at the beginning of the year or something for simplicy.
-Then run `sqlalchemy_bigid.configure()` early in your application.
+Then run `sqlalchemy_bigint_id.configure()` early in your application.
 You don't need to define it earlier than you need to, so you can maximize the number of usable years.

 This epoch time should be set and defined once, and never changed again.